splineops/splineops/docs/user-guide/02_resize.rst

 The first plot below shows **round-trip SNR vs zoom** for cubic methods:
-:ref:`SplineOps <api-index>` Antialiasing cubic rises well above the other curves for strong downsampling and remains best or near-best all the way up to :math:`z \approx 2`:
+:ref:`SplineOps <api-index>` Antialiasing cubic rises well above the other curves for strong downsampling and remains best or near-best all the way up to :math:`z \approx 2`.
+In the zoomed version focusing on :math:`0 < z < 1`, it leads the next-best method by several decibels over a wide range of zoom factors, corresponding to a noticeably smaller reconstruction error:

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_005.png
    :align: center
    :width: 100%

-Here a zoom of the plot for factors between 0 and 1:
+Here is a zoom of the same plot for factors between 0 and 1:

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_004.png
    :align: center